The fundamentals of this Holey Dollar.

 Henshall then continued the minting process by over-stamping the inner circular edge of the hole with the words New South Wales, the date '1813' and the value of five shillings.

-That’s the point at which the holed silver dollar became the 1813 New South Wales Five Shillings, better known as the 1813 Holey Dollar.
+And it is at this point - the over-stamping involving the application of the date, value and issuing authority - that the holed silver dollar became the 1813 New South Wales Five Shillings.
+Better known as the 1813 Holey Dollar.

 Lachlan Macquarie's shipment of 40,000 Spanish Silver dollars was not specific, so any date would do.
 And any monarch would suffice, Charles III, Charles IV, Ferdinand VI or Ferdinand VII.